XPRNetwork/ProtonSwift/README.md

 ## Usage

-The main and only class that you will need to interface with is `Storage` which encapsulates all of the needed functions.
+The main and only class that you will need to interface with is `Proton` which encapsulates all of the needed functions.

 With `Config` we can customize url to provider chainProvider objects as well as set the keychain indetifier string.